DeloitteAU/react-habitat/README.md

 `update()`

-Will scan the DOM and for any components that require wiring up (i.e after ajaxing in some HTML).
+The update method will scan the DOM and for any components that require wiring up (i.e after ajaxing in some HTML).
 This can be evoked automatically by using a [watcher](#start-watcher).

-By default *update()* will scan the entire body, however a parent node can optionally be passed in for better performance if you know where the update has occurred.

 Example